1j01/pixelweaver/README.md

 ## Usage

-Currently there's no integrated code editor;
-I'm just live-reloading the app and having the app load a default program from [`examples`].
+I'm not sure what sort of form this project should ultimately take, whether it should be a plugin to a code editor, a library, or both, but...

+For now, you need [Node.js] and you have to [clone the repo], and then open a terminal/command prompt and run `npm install`.
+Then you can run `npm start`, which will start up a server and open up a page in your browser which will reload when you edit your program, or make changes to Pixelweaver itself.

+You can change the default program that's loaded from [`examples`](./examples) near the bottom of [`app.js`](./src/app.js).
 Programs are currently written in [Coffeescript], because I like CoffeeScript.
 Ultimately you should be able to use JavaScript or [any language that compiles to it][compile-to-JS langs].

-This could be a web app, or maybe a plugin for a code fiddling app.
-For now, you need [Node.js] and you need to [clone the repo], and then you can open a terminal/command prompt and run `npm install` and `npm run dev`.
-This will start up a server and open up a page in your browser which will reload when you edit your program, and it will also let you make changes to Ink Dangle itself.
+Don't forget to put your name in the `@Author` line.
+You could leave mine and do a `+` if you want, based on how much you've changed it or whatever, ignoring helper functions because they're not important to the Art.
+(I don't know, maybe the examples shouldn't have an `@Author`...)

 ## API

 The API isn't exactly solid yet.
+(It's *versioned*, at least.)

 There are way more use cases for the functionality than I initially considered.
 Probably need to *invert control* somehow to allow for these possibilities.